avnet-iotconnect/proteus-neai-demo/README.md

 # STM32MP157F-DK2 Demos (For IoTConnect on AWS)

-The demos in this directory use a [Discovery kit with STM32MP157F MPU](https://www.st.com/en/evaluation-tools/stm32mp157f-dk2.html) to run an IoTConnect program to monitor precise telemetry data in real-time on the IoTConnect cloud platform using AWS.
+This demo will use a [Discovery kit with STM32MP157F MPU](https://www.st.com/en/evaluation-tools/stm32mp157f-dk2.html) and an [STEVAL-PROTEUS1 Sensor Module](https://www.st.com/en/evaluation-tools/steval-proteus1.html) to run an IoTConnect program to monitor AI-based Anomaly-Detection data in real-time on the IoTConnect cloud platform using AWS.

 <img src=".//media/image34.png"/>